 Oral contraceptives and other hormone therapy occasionally trigger or worsen migraine and have been associated with stroke in women who have migraine with aura.

 Often, a prodrome (a sensation that a migraine is beginning) heralds attacks.
-The prodrome may include mood changes, loss of appetite, nausea, or a combination.
+The prodrome may include mood changes, neck pain, food cravings, loss of appetite, nausea, or a combination.

 An aura precedes attacks in about 25% of patients.
 Auras are temporary neurologic disturbances that can affect sensation, balance, muscle coordination, speech, or vision; they last minutes to an hour.
 The aura may persist after headache onset.
 Most commonly, auras involve visual symptoms (fortification spectra—eg, binocular flashes, arcs of scintillating lights, bright zigzags, scotomata).
 Paresthesias and numbness (typically starting in one hand and marching to the ipsilateral arm and face), speech disturbances, and transient brain stem dysfunction (causing, for example, ataxia, confusion, or even obtundation) are less common than visual auras.
 Some patients have an aura with little or no headache.